Postpartum Exercise: Anybody Want to Go Walking?

 Pregnancy and postpartum exercise go hand in hand.
-Your baby’s birth brings a lot of changes to your body.
-Whether, it’s stretch marks, skin loosening or additional weight.
-So, there are great chances you are eager to get back in shape.
+Your baby’s birth brings a lot of changes to your body whether, it’s stretch marks, skin loosening or additional weight.
+With this said, the chances are great you are eager to get back in shape.

 Postpartum exercise can help you to get your pre-baby body back, yet you should do it slowly.
-For example, you should NOT attempt a 10k run right after giving birth.
+In other words, you should NOT attempt a 10k run right after giving birth.
 This bold gesture can cause unnecessary injury or heavy bleeding.

 In case you’re wondering: